ananya9233-png/Resumify/README.md

 ---

-## Environment Setup
+# Environment Setup

-Create a `.env` file in the root folder.
+Create a `.env` file in the root directory.

 ```
 GROQ_API_KEY=your_groq_api_key
 PORT=5000
 ```

-You can get an API key from:
+Get a Groq API key here:

 https://console.groq.com/keys

 ---

-## Running the Application
+# Running the Backend Locally

-Start the server:
+Start the server

 ```
 node server.js
 ```

-Open the application in your browser:
+Server will run at

 ```
 http://localhost:5000